Copying and creating aliases to existing pages¶

 Here is how to create an alias to an existing page:

 When you get to the copy page form, you can then choose another page as the parent page.
-Click the New parent page’s Change button.
+Click the Choose another page button.

 Select and click on the desired parent page.